JoiningAllies/NL5-For-Destiny/README.md

 # Security Changes?

-- Changed 581 instances of "Netlimiter", "Locktime Software", "nlsvc", "NL4", and "NL5" (*Keep in mind there are still instances of these within the program itself*)
+- Changed 612 instances of "Netlimiter", "Locktime Software", "nlsvc", "NL4", and "NL5" (*Keep in mind there are still instances of these within the program itself that if tampered with cause the program to not work*)
-- Removed "Netlimiter.com" hooks to reject updates (*Updates will not longer open a tab causing a "Plum"*)
+- Removed "Netlimiter.com" hooks to reject updates (*Updates will not longer open a tab causing a "Plum" unless certain tabs are pressed manually*)